jacques/plutus-mobile-app-api-docs/source/includes/_wallets.md

 }
 ```

-This endpoint retrieves a specific user.
+This endpoint retrieves a specific user users transactions for the past six months worth of transactions.

 ### HTTP Request